About Us & Our Beliefs

 GET TO KNOW

 Todd initially began serving on the staff at Greensburg Baptist Church on July 1, 2012.
 Todd was called into the Gospel Ministry in April 2012.
-Prior to Todd’s call to Ministry, he served for 35 years as a church musician for two other churches, and he routinely serves as an accompanist for community choral programs.
-In addition, Todd also served in the Deacon ministry while serving at a previous church.
+Prior to Todd's call to Ministry, he served for 35 years as a church musician for two other churches, and has served as an accompanist for many community choral programs.
 Todd has a degree in Accounting from Western Kentucky University and worked for 28 years in the banking industry.
-Todd began serving in a full-time capacity at Greensburg Baptist Church on January 1, 2013 – exactly one year from the day that he walked through the doors at GBC “thinking” that God had moved him here to be the pianist.
-Todd’s calling is proof that God still calls ordinary people to Ministry!
+Todd began serving in a full-time capacity at Greensburg Baptist Church on January 1, 2013 - exactly one year from the day that he walked through the doors at GBC "thinking" that God had moved him here to be the pianist.
+Todd's calling is proof that God still calls ordinary people to Ministry!
 Todd has a burning desire to disciple Christians to live and share their faith on a daily basis and to see lost people saved.
 Todd and his wife, Karen, have three children: Eli, Isaac, and Kali Hope.
-Todd earned a Master of Divinity in Pastoral Ministries from the Liberty University Baptist Theological Seminary in December 2016.
+Todd earned a Master of Divinity with a concentration in Pastoral Ministries from the Liberty University Baptist Theological Seminary in December 2016.
+Todd is currently pursuing a Doctor of Ministry from the Southern Baptist Theological Seminary.
+Contact Todd at the church office at 270-932-4495 or click here to email him.

 Mark has been serving as Greensburg Baptist Church's Youth Minister since April 2013.
 As Mark reflects on his time of serving on staff here, he stated "what a blessing it has been!"
 Mark and his wife, Lindsey, are very intentional to pour into the lives of the youth that God has entrusted to them.
 By building one on one relationships, they get to know the needs of the youth and they are then able to more effectively point them to Christ and to the cross.
 Mark and Lindsey have three sons: Ty, Hayden, and Caleb.